 2 lemon slices, 2 sprigs fresh thyme, 1 sprig fresh rosemary

-• Once preheated, add the bags to the water and let cook for 1½ hours.
+• Once preheated, add the bags to the water and let them cook for 1½ hours.
+If using a large pot, monitor the temperature of the water to ensure it never dips below 145°F.

 • Remove the chicken from the bag and pat dry.

-2 tablespoons unsalted butter, 1 tablespoon olive oil
+2 tbsp unsalted butter, 1 tbsp olive oil

 Becky’s Tips